 According to the World Allergy Organization Journal (2014), inflammation in the nose and associated sinuses involving congestion or blockage, discharge from the nose and affected ability to smell constitutes what is termed as chronic rhinosinusitis.
-While there is treatment available, irritating symptoms still persist in many patients.
+While there is treatment available via nasal epithelial cell culture, irritating symptoms still persist in many patients.
 4.8 days were lost per year in terms of work productivity with an annual expenditure of US $1539 per patient!

 The mucosa of the nose serves as a structural barrier to toxins and microbes present in the environment.
 Inflammatory diseases such as chronic rhinosinusitis result when the epithelial apical junctional complex (AJC: made of cell-cell junctions) that maintains the integrity of the mucosa is affected.